MicrosoftDocs/customer-voice/cv-docs/create-project.md

 # Create a project

-A *project* is a container that consists of surveys, satisfaction metrics, Power Automate flows, and reports.
+A *project* is a container that consists of surveys, satisfaction metrics, email templates, Power Automate flows, and reports.
 You can create, distribute, and analyze a survey by creating a project.
 You can create a project by using a ready-to-use template or by using a blank template to create the project from scratch.

-Dynamics 365 Customer Voice offers ready-to-use feedback project templates that include survey questions, workflows, and relevant reports.
-Each project template includes survey questions based on industry best practices, and preconfigured satisfaction metrics and workflows for Dynamics 365 business applications.
+Dynamics 365 Customer Voice offers ready-to-use survey feedback project templates.
+Each project template includes survey questions, preconfigured satisfaction metrics, email templates, and Power Automate flows for Dynamics 365 business applications.
 The available project templates are:

 - **Customer pulse**, based on Forrester Research customer experience best practices and including questions to collect customer sentiment at regular intervals.